¶¶Òõpro

 Beyond the foundation mathematics courses listed above, all students must complete a minimum of 12 further credits at the 3000-level or above, 6 credits of which must be at or above the 4000-level.
 These courses ensure that all students learn fundamental topics in mathematics and have an opportunity to build depth in one or more areas of their choosing.
 The remaining coursework will depend on the particular program of study chosen.
 The requirements for the Concentration in Statistics and Teachers Option are described separately, below.

-Sequence requirement
+Sequence requirement6

 Differential Equations Sequence: